jpires11/VR_7/README.md

 # Nine Lives Laboratory

 The Nine Lives Laboratory is a place shrouded in mystery.
-The player awakens with no memory of how they arrived, the only clue to their escape lies in Kat, an unusually intelligent feline who seems to understand the secrets buried within the facility’s walls.
+The player awakens with no memory of how they arrived; the only clue to their escape lies in Kat, an unusually intelligent feline who seems to understand the secrets buried within the facility’s walls.
 As the player follows Kat deeper into the lab, they begin to uncover unsettling truths.
 But as the pieces come together, one question remains: was their arrival here truly an accident?
-To uncover the secrets of the Nine Lives Laboratory the player will need to solve a puzzle with the help of Kat the cat
+To uncover the secrets of the Nine Lives Laboratory, the player will need to solve a puzzle with the help of Kat the cat

 VR game for CS-444 course